BambooHR Recruiting Software

 Non-users face tool-related frustrations that BambooHR could solve: Lack of analytics (24% of non-users), poor sourcing response rates (24%), and interview scheduling complexity (22%) are the top three.
 These frustrations are nearly absent among BambooHR users, suggesting BambooHR either solves or sidesteps these issues for its customer base.

-What Good Outcomes Look Like
+What Good Outcomes Look Like and Why They Matter

 "A good outcome is filling a position within 45 days with someone who stays at least two years.
 In healthcare that's, you know, really hard.
 Turnover is expensive and affects patient care, so getting quality hires who stick around is the whole game for us."